The Star Spangled Banner (Whitney Houston recording): Lip-sync controversy

-In the days following Houston's performance of the national anthem at Super Bowl XXV, a controversy arose when it was reported that she lip-synched to her own pre-recorded version of the song.
+In the days following Houston's performance of the national anthem at Super Bowl XXV, a controversy arose when it was reported that she lip-synced to her own pre-recorded version of the song.

 Accounts of the performance vary.
 Bob Best, an NFL pre-game entertainment official, stated that the NFL chose to air a pre-recorded version of the song because "we felt there were too many risks to do it live."
 In an interview with the New York Post, Best said that what was played was "protection copy" (music recorded in advance to be used in the event of the singer's last-minute inability to sing) recorded by Houston several days before the game at an L.A. studio.
-In a February 4, 1991 article, Mary Jo Melone wrote: "It was the Memorex.
+In a February 4, 1991, article, Mary Jo Melone wrote: "It was the Memorex.
 The singing and music you heard were prerecorded."

-Dan Klores, a spokesman for Houston, explained "This is not a Milli Vanilli thing; she sang, but the microphone was turned off.
+Dan Klores, a spokesman for Houston, explained: "This is not a Milli Vanilli thing; she sang, but the microphone was turned off.
 It was a technical decision, partially based on the noise factor.
 This is standard procedure at these events."
 In 2001, Kathryn Holm McManus, former executive director of the orchestra, told the St. Petersburg Times that "everyone was playing, and Whitney was singing, but there were no live microphones.
 Everyone was lip-synching or finger-synching".
 Rickey Minor, who was Houston's musical director in 1991, confirmed in 2012 that while Houston had sung the anthem live, the audience had heard a pre-recorded version of the song.

 In slight contrast, Super Bowl engineer Larry Estrin told USA Today in 1991 that TV viewers actually heard the studio version of the song "plus her live voice, plus the audience reaction".
 Estrin added, "She sang the melody and words the same way (as the studio version), but she sang her heart out."